0darkpriest0/clonescriptui/README.md

 array of repository object
 clone_array:
-    "uiid": "exampleid"                     -- id generated for user interface by uuid v4 "name": "repoexamplename"               -- name of the repository
+    "uiid": "repoexampleid"                 -- id generated for user interface by uuid v4 "name": "repoexamplename"               -- name of the repository
-    "repository": "repoexamplelink@git"     -- online link of the repository "branch": "branchexamplename"           -- branch of the repository "clone": true/false                     -- specify if you want to clone this repository or not
+    "repository": "repoexample@link"        -- online link of the repository "branch": "branchexamplename"           -- branch of the repository "clone": true/false                     -- specify if you want to clone this repository or not

     array of package object
     "pkgs_array": [
         {
-            "uiid": "exampleid"             -- id generated for user interface by uuid v4
+            "uiid": "pkgexampleid"          -- id generated for user interface by uuid v4
             "name": "pkgexamplename"        -- name of the package "build": true/false             -- specify if you want to build this package or not }